zowe/docs-site/docs/extend/extend-desktop/mvd-plugindefandstruct.md

 ## Location of plug-in files

-The files that define a plug-in are located in the `pluginsDir` directory.
+The files that define a plug-in are located in the `plugins` directory.

 ### pluginsDir directory

-At startup, the server reads from the `pluginsDir` directory.
+At startup, the server reads from the `plugins` directory.
 The server loads the valid plug-ins that are found by the information that is provided in the JSON files.

 Within the `pluginsDir` directory are a collection of JSON files.
 Each file has two attributes, which serve to locate a plug-in on disk: